SHTOOLS/SHTOOLS/src/fdoc/planetsconstants.md

 :   Gravitational constant times the mass of the Earth.

 `R0_pot_Earth`
-:   Reference radius of the gravitational-potential model.
+:   Reference radius of the terrestrial gravitational-potential models.

 `Mass_Earth`
 :   The mass of the Earth.